top of page

 Feb 25

-When Does Coping Quietly Turn Into Self-Abandonment?
+When Coping Turns Into Self-Abandonment

 Because high-functioning people are so skilled at enduring discomfort, they often miss the signal that the crisis is over.
 They keep coping long after the threat has passed, permanently disconnecting from their own needs just to maintain their external role.